 In this complete guide, we’ll explore the causes of dry lips, daily care habits that actually work, ingredients to look for (and avoid), and simple routines to help maintain them stay comfortable and beautiful without needing specialized products.

-1. They have no oil glands
+1. Our lips have no oil glands

 Unlike the rest of your face, lips don’t produce natural oils (sebum).
 This means they dry out faster and can’t hydrate themselves.